parasaurolophus/go/logging/README.md

                 // so as to allow other goroutines to complete) return fmt.Sprintf("%s recovered from %v", name, r), nil },
-            logging.TAGS, []string{"PANIC", "ERROR", "SEVERE"},
-            logging.STACKTRACE, name,
         )

-    the goroutine will close ch on exit and write a log entry whose msg is the string representation of the value returned by recover() when a panic occurs and then allow other goroutines to continue normally.
-If the second return value from the handler is not nil, that value will be passed to panic() after the clean up and logging functions are invoked.
-[See the documentation for panic() / recover() for more information.]
+    the goroutine will close ch on exit and, if a panic occurs, write a log entry whose msg is the string representation of the value returned by recover()while allowing other goroutines to continue running normally.
+    If panicAgain were passed true, recovered value would be passed to panic() after the clean up and logging functions were invoked.
+The value of panicAgain is also used to determine whether or not panics in the clean-up or message builder functions cause an abnormal exit.
+[See the documentation for panic() and recover() for more information.]

 func (l *Logger) Enabled(verbosity Verbosity) bool
     Return true or false depending on whether or not the given verbosity is